-Argatroban was studied among 18 seriously ill pediatric patients who required an alternative to heparin anticoagulation.
+Argatroban was studied among 18 seriously ill pediatric patients who required an alternative to heparin pagulation.
 Most patients were diagnosed with HIT or suspected HIT.
-Age ranges of patients were less than 6 months, n = 8; six months to less than 8 years, n = 6; 8 to 16 years, n = 4.
+Age ranges of patients were <6 months n = 8; six months to <8 years, n = 6; 8 to 16 years, n = 4.
 All patients had serious underlying conditions and were receiving multiple concomitant medications.
-Thirteen patients received argatroban solely as a continuous influsion (no bolus dose).
+Thirteen patients received argatroban solely as a continuous usion (no bolus dose).
 Dosing was initiated in the majority of these 13 patients at 1 mcg/kg/min.
-Dosing was initiated as needed to achieve and maintain an aPTT of 1.5 to 3 times the baseline value.
+Dosing was titrated as needed to achieve and maintain an aPTT of 1.5 to 3 times the baseline value.
 Most patients required multiple dose adjustments to maintain anticoagulation parameters within the desired range.
-During the 30-day study period, thrombotic events occurred during argatroban discontinuation in three other patients.
+During the 30-day study period, thrombotic events occurred during argatroban administration to two patients and following argatroban discontinuation in three other patients.
 Major bleeding occurred among two patients: one patient experienced an intracranial hemorrhage after 4 days of argatroban therapy in the setting of sepsis and thrombocytopenia and another patient experienced an intracranial hemorrhage after receiving argatroban for greater than 14 days.
-The study findings did not establish the safe and effective use of argatroban in pediatric patients and the dosing of 1 mcg/kg/min was not supported by the pharmacokinetic data described below.
+The study findings did not establish the safe and effective use of argatroban in pediatric patients and the dosing of 1 mcg/kg/min was not supported by the pharmacokinetic data described below

-Pediatric Pharmacokinetics (PK) and Pharmacodynamics (PD) PK parameters of argatroban were characterized in population PK/PD analysis model with sparse data from 15 seriously ill pediatric patients.
+Pediatric Pharmacokinetics (PK) and Pharmacodynamics (PD)

+PK parameters of argatroban were characterized in population PK/PD analysis model with sparse data from 15 seriously ill pediatric patients.
 Argatroban clearance in these seriously ill pediatric patients (0.16 L/hr/kg) was 50% lower compared to argatroban clearance in healthy adults (0.31 L/hr/kg).
 Four pediatric patients with elevated bilirubin (secondary to cardiac complications or hepatic impairment) had, on average, 80% lower clearance (0.03 L/hr/kg) when compared to pediatric patients with normal bilirubin levels.

-These PK/PD analysis models based on a goal of aPTT prolongation of 1.5 to 3 times the baseline value and avoidance of an aPTT>100 seconds for seriously ill pediatric patients with HIT/HITTS who require an alternative to heparin suggested the following:
+These PK/PD analysis models based on a goal of aPTT prolongation of 1.5 to 3 times the baseline value and avoidance of an aPTT >100 seconds for seriously ill pediatric patients with HIT/HITTS who require an alternative to heparin suggested the following:

-- For patients with normal hepatic function, a starting infusion rate of 0.75 mcg/kg/min may have comparable aPTT responses as a starting dose of 2 mcg/kg/min in healthy adults.
-Additionally, based on an evaluation of aPTT every two hours, increasing the dosage by 0.1 to 0.25 mcg/kg/min could achieve additional aptTreasures. aPTT responses. - For patients with hepatic impairment a starting infusion rate of 0.2 mcg/kg/min with increasing dosing by increments of 0.05 mcg/kg/min may have comparable argatroban exposure as expected with adult doses.
+· For patients with normal hepatic function, a starting infusion rate of 0.75 mcg/kg/min may have comparable aPTT responses as a starting dose of 2 mcg/kg/min in healthy adults.
+Additionally, based on an evaluation of aPTT every two hours, increasing the dosage by 0.1 to 0.25 mcg/kg/min could achieve additional aPTT responses.

+· For patients with hepatic impairment a starting infusion rate of 0.2 mcg/kg/min with increasing dosing by increments had documented histories of positive heparin-dependent antibody tests without current thrombocytopenia or heparin challenge (e.g., patients with latent disease) were also included if they required anticoagulation